morskyjezek/si676-2024-activities/_posts/2024-11-10-omeka-s-install-guide.md

 ## Installing Omeka S Manually

 This is a multi-step process.
-For full disclosure, know that it is unlikely you would have to install a tool like this in this way (a more likely scenario is that a program has a helper install tool; see the section below "[Install Omeka S with Softaculous](#softaculous)").
-That said, installing thai way helps you to understand the overall architecture of the LAMP server, how to interact with the different elements (in this step, particularly the file system - LINUX - and databases - MySQL).
-The server is handling the HTTP requests and tasks that display the cPanel interface (so you are also interacting via the Apache element), and any of the interactions between the platform components are likely communicating to the databases via PHP, but for the moment you won’t need to worry about those elements.
+In case you were wondering, it is unlikely you would have to install the tools in this way (a more likely scenario is that your server has a helper install tool; one common one is called Softaculous).
+Even so, installing this way helps you to understand the overall architecture of the LAMP server, how the different elements interact (in this step, particularly the file system - LINUX - and databases - MySQL).
+The Apache server is handling the HTTP requests and tasks that display the cPanel interface, and any of the interactions between the platform components are likely communicating to the databases via PHP.
+For the most part, though, you don’t need to worry about how those components interact once this installation step is completed.

 The manual install process has a few main steps:
 1. Get the server ready.